timm/tested/docs/onExplain.md

 (ESEC/FSE ’21), August 23ś28, 2021, Athens, Greece.

-From Chen et al. [^chen18]: If no human ever needs to understand a model, then it does not need to be comprehensible.
+From Chen et al. [^chen18]:
+- If no human ever needs
+to understand a model, then it does not need to be comprehensible.
-For example, a neural net could control the carburetor of an internal combustion engine since that carburetor will never dispute the model or ask for clarification of any of its reasoning. <p> On the other
+For example, a neural net could control the carburetor of an internal combustion engine since that carburetor will never dispute the model or ask for clarification of any of its reasoning.
+- On the other
 hand:
    - if a model is to be used to persuade software engineers to change what they are doing, it needs to be comprehensible so humans can debate the merits of its conclusions
    - Several researchers
    demand that software analytics models needs to be expressed in a simple way that is easy for software practitioners to interpret [^dam, ^rahul].
    - According to Kim et al. [^kim], software analytics aim to obtain actionable insights from software artifacts that help practitioners accomplish tasks related to software development, systems, and users.
    - Sawyer et al.
    comments that actionable insight is the key driver for businesses to invest in data analytics initiatives [^sawyer].

 Cynthia Rudin is adamant on the need for interpretable models [^rudin].
 She laments the proprietary COMPAS model, which contains hundreds of variables, and is sold by a marketing team as part of a